• Templates

 You can also read this article in German, Spanish, French, Indonesian, Italian and Portuguese.

-What PDF tools have schools adopted during the pandemic to manage internal administration and communications?
+What PDF tools have schools adopted during the pandemic to manage internal administration and communications and how did they benefit from them?

-Much of the internal admin taking place in schools only a few months ago was done using pen and paper.
-We look at three scenarios where schools took matters into their own hands and leveraged PDF tools to keep internal admin and communications afloat.
+Much of the internal administration taking place in schools only a few years ago was done using pen and paper, almost exclusively.
+In this article, we look at three scenarios where schools took matters into their own hands and leveraged PDF tools to keep internal administration and communications afloat.

 Enrolling 350 Students in a Pandemic